UKCloud/documentation/articles/oracle/orcl-gs.md

 ## Building virtual machines

 Your Oracle applications will consist of one or more VMs.
-In the Cloud Console, you create a VM by requesting a server.
-You can base your VMs on assemblies or templates.
+Due to the core pinning required for Oracle VMs in order to create  Oracle VMs on the cloud, you will need to raise a ticket so we can create the VMs on your behalf and you can then configure them.

 On the *Infrastructure -- Oracle VM Cloud Services* page you can view and manage all your Oracle VMs.